 Pure cheesy action makes Paul W.S.
 Anderson’s 1995 adaptation of Mortal Kombat a classic example of the video game turned movie.
 Like the button-mashing version of a movie, this unselfconscious ass-kicker takes the colourful characters of the game and squares them up for a battle to determine the fate of the world.
 Improved by its painfully comedic script, Mortal Kombat was a “flawless victory”.

 4) Rampage (2018)

 Dwayne Johnson returns to fine video game form in Rampage, the larger-than-life adaptation of the ‘80s arcade game of the same name.
-One giant crocodile, one giant gorilla, one giant wolf and one giant man are the ingredients in this recipe for brainless action.
-This button-mashing madness that doesn’t take itself too seriously and that’s what we love in a video game movie.
+One giant crocodile, one giant gorilla, one giant wolf, and one giant man are the ingredients in this recipe for brainless action.
+This button-mashing madness doesn’t take itself too seriously and that’s what we love in a video game movie.